[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 No, it wasn't there from the beginning.

-There wasn't a specific team name, but a team was formed to make a social game.
+There wasn't a specific team name; it was just a team formed with the goal of creating a social game.

 After that, another team was formed and created "Angel Beats!"

-However, there was some dissatisfaction from the field that "it's impossible to run the business with such a small number of people," so we
+However, complaints arose from those on the ground saying, "We can't run this with such a small number of people," so

-decided to go ahead and do it as one team, and that's how "team Aeca" was born.
+we decided to do it as one team, and that's how "team Aeca" was formed.

 - How many members are there on team Aeca?